Radio Frequency Testing

 //

-EMCE performs product testing and regulatory approval submissions for various radio equipment under Annex III and Annex IV of the R&TTE directive 2014/30/EU.
+HCT America performs product testing and regulatory approval submissions for various radio equipment under Annex III and Annex IV of the R&TTE directive 2014/30/EU.
 We have a thorough working knowledge of ETSI harmonized standards.
-The following is a sample of the types of testing we perform, and is not all-inclusive:
+The following is a sample of the types of testing we perform, and it is not all-inclusive:

 Short Range Devices (SRDs)